 These efforts are helping to build a stronger understanding of local biodiversity and how best to protect it while working closely with the community.

 In 2023, St Helena’s MPA was recognised as a Hope Spot.
 This recognition honoured St Helena’s efforts to safeguard our surrounding ocean.
-This also means that St Helena now joins a global ocean network of 156 Hope Spots around the world, stretching from Antarctica to the Arctic, and also includes our sister island Ascension.
+This also means that St Helena now joins a global ocean network of 156 Hope Spots around the world, stretching from Antarctica to the Arctic, and includes our sister island Ascension.

 To stay informed about the section’s current work, the Quarterly Catch newsletter shares updates on ongoing projects and achievements within St Helena’s MPA.